Top 10 Social media KPIs for small businesses to track in 2023

 Use a combination of KPIs in your dashboard to quickly get the right information for solving a problem or engaging in an opportunity.
 Let's say you are in a slump in sales.
-Finding some KPI’s for small business can help change the flow (probably the number of outbound calls, the number of held constants, the number of exhibits attended) Place them on your dashboard and track them weekly to see if you've found the right lever to help you generate more predictable sales.
+Finding some KPIs for small businesses can help change the flow (probably the number of outbound calls, the number of held constants, and the number of exhibits attended).
+Place them on your dashboard and track them weekly to see if you've found the right lever to help you generate more predictable sales.
 Or let's say you have a good idea for a new product.
-You cannot test on multiple clients and validate KPI for small business before running at scale.
+You cannot test on multiple clients and validate KPI for small businesses before running at scale.
 You can monitor the number of interested customers, NPS score implementation time, number of defects, and more.

 To look at trends across time.

 Another Importance of KPIs for small businesses is that you can start to see trends in your figures if you measure the same KPIs quarter after quarter.
 These patterns can aid you in a variety of ways in your business.
 You can forecast your slowest quarter and use that opportunity to update your system or implement a company-wide training initiative.
 Perhaps you've noticed that your sales manager always makes predictions.